 An IP development agreement can be part of a longer-term licensing agreement.
 You license certain rights to your IP in return for royalties on sales or some other form of compensation.
 As part of the deal, the licensee agrees to complete the development of the IP.
 For example, your medical device technology is only partially completed.
 Rather than try to raise money to complete the development, you find a “development partner” who will finish it for you.
 In return, they get the rights to market and sell the device in one or more markets.

-The most important terms in the development agreement are who owns the rights to the future IP developments, and what can you do with those rights.
+The most important terms in the development agreement are who owns the rights to the future IP developments and what you can do with those rights.
 The licensee will most likely want rights to the improvements and exclusivity.
 It gives them the best opportunity to recoup their investment and make a profit with the IP.
 In return for investing in the development of the IP, the licensee will want a long-term, exclusive agreement.
 For example, they specialize in the hospital market, but your device technology also has applications to the consumer market.
-Make sure it’s clear in the agreement that you own future IP developments, and you can license it into the consumer market.
+Make sure it’s evident in the agreement that you own future IP developments and can license them into the consumer market.

-Here are a couple of other vital points to keep in mind when negotiating these types of development licensing agreements.
+Here are a couple of other vital points to consider when negotiating these types of development licensing agreements.